webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Vigilant.md

 - Ability/Cost/5
 - Ability/Tier/High
 - Ability/Pool/Might
-- Ability/Categories/CURE
+- Ability/Categories/Cure
 ---

 ## Vigilant
+>5+  Might

 When affected by an attack or effect that would daze or stun you, you are not dazed or stunned.
 Enabler.